Pepperdine Restoration Plan

 about the Department of Facilities' cleaning protocols in academic, administrative,

-and athletic spaces can be found here.
+and athletic spaces can be found in the Malibu campus cleaning scope guidelines.

 Departments are responsible for implementing supplemental cleaning measures for all shared areas and surfaces, including any meeting spaces, breakrooms, and common areas they normally maintain.
 Special attention should be paid to high touch points in these areas, including but not limited to copiers, shared office supplies, door handles, microwaves, and other frequently touched surfaces.
 Individuals assigned to cleaning should do so during working hours and will be compensated for this time as part of their regular scope of work.